Christmas Workshop project number 4

 You will need to make 2 piles of 6 squares or rectangles.
-On one of the piles on the back of each you need to draw a pencil mark half way and then another roughly 1/4′ in from both sides.
-If your using rectangles then you need to mark this along the longest sides.
+On one of the piles on the back of each, you need to draw a pencil mark half way and then another roughly 1/4′ in from both sides.
+If your using rectangles then you need to mark this along with the longest sides.

 Follow my full tutorial below to see how I made this.

 I’ve got a little addicted to this style card now and have since made another 2 so I have 5 now!
 The designs are endless and as I mentioned in my tutorial as this has 12 sides it would be great decorated with the 12 Days of Christmas.